quicwg/wg-materials/interim-17-10/minutes.md

 MT expresses a proposal to replace the wording around ack delay time format.

-Jana notes it has actually been on the plate for a long time, but he has been hoping for a format change, which would make it OBE.
+Jana: it has actually been on the plate for a long time, but he has been hoping for a format change, which would make it OBE.

-Jana notes that he believes that the timestamp format will be valuable in high traffic conditions, so he is willing to work on it, even as he is willing to let them drop for now.
+Jana: I believe that the timestamp format will be valuable in high traffic conditions, so he is willing to work on it, even as he is willing to let them drop for now.

 Lars: is there a proposal now for ACK frame extensibility?

 MT not yet, and it requires going off and thinking about what the format should be.

-Roni notes that there is text about congestion control that reference timestamps, and these need to be adjusted as well.
+Roni: there is text about congestion control that reference timestamps, and these need to be adjusted as well.

-Christian notes that you can do delay-based congestion control using ack delay, but it does not have half-connection measures.
+Christian: you can do delay-based congestion control using ack delay, but it does not have half-connection measures.
 To get that you need synchronization.

 ### Header Compression

 [Presentation](https://github.com/quicwg/wg-materials/blob/master/interim-17-10/header-compresion.pdf)

-Alien baby slide elicits laughs.
+*Alien baby slide elicits laughs.*

 Mike is concerned that we are in analysis paralysis.

-Mike says each has learned from the other; there are a small number of ways in which the drafts are different.
+Mike: each has learned from the other; there are a small number of ways in which the drafts are different.
 If we can resolve those, we may be able to merge them and move them.
 First major difference:  how you handle deletes (slide 3).

 Jeff asks for confirmation that the decoder was very limited, the encoder had all the complexity.  qcram is closer to that.

-Jeff says that this is a nice property, if you don't have to validate at the http layer.
+Jeff: this is a nice property, if you don't have to validate at the http layer.
 QCRAM could be changed to avoid that layer violation.

-Buck notes that he believes that the contract between the transport and the mapping layer is a bit stronger than with the application.
+Buck: I believe that the contract between the transport and the mapping layer is a bit stronger than with the application.
 The explicit acks could even be negotiation.

-Alan asks what pieces of qpack actually violate that contract.
+Alan: what pieces of qpack actually violate that contract?

-Ian notes that there are other applications where having an ability to get a callback that says when something has been delivered.
+Ian: there are other applications where having an ability to get a callback that says when something has been delivered.

-Jeff says that this is separate from the level of intelligence in the decoder
+Jeff: this is separate from the level of intelligence in the decoder

 Ian agrees, these are orthogonal.

-Jana agrees that this callback would be incredibly useful.
+Jana: agrees that this callback would be incredibly useful.
 He also notes that the explicit deletion requires work.
 If there is complex code that gets exercises rarely, that makes him concerned.

-Jeff says that it actually gets used fairly frequent, as things move into and out of the table; eviction is frequent.
+Jeff: it actually gets used fairly frequent, as things move into and out of the table; eviction is frequent.

-Speaker notes that acknowledging a range of bytes means that there is a degenerate case in which you might have to track each byte.
+Speaker: acknowledging a range of bytes means that there is a degenerate case in which you might have to track each byte.

 Jeff asks what the second disagreement is?
 Stream reset is mitigated.
 (Jana notes that eviction may be less common for single server cases)